mehedi-sharif/soulspring/content/how-it-works.md

   - title: Regeneration & Rejuvenation
     image: images/power-of-biological-medicine/03.svg
-    description: Implement therapies and wellness programs to strengthen the natural healing capacity of the body.
+    description: Implement therapies and wellness programs to strengthen the natural healing capacity of all major systems in the body.
   - title: Harmonization & Awareness
     image: images/power-of-biological-medicine/04.svg
     description: Encourage active participation across all programs to make wellness